CezarMocan/cezarmocan.github.io/_posts/2019-11-05-usb-flash-drives.markdown

 </figure>
 The second <a class="underlined" target="__blank" href="https://itp.nyu.edu/fab/">fabrication</a> assignment is centered around streamlining our fabrication process, and building 5 or more of the same object as a result.
 I decided to maintain my focus on <a href="/2019/10/30/flashlight.html" class="underlined">absurd and user unfriendly interfaces</a> and made an awkwardly big, cube-shaped, wooden USB flash drive.

 It all started with a trip to Home Depot for purchasing the wood—I ended up going with oak, purely based on feel.
-I was planning on my cubes having a side length of roughly 3 inches, so I got a 6ft long, 3in wide, 0.75in thick beam.
+I was planning on my cubes having a side length of roughly 3 inches, so I got a 6ft long, 3in wide, 0.75in thick beam, meaning that each cube would be produced by glueing together 3 squares 0.75in deep each.

 <figure>
   <img class="img-row-2" style="" src="/assets/images/blog/2019-11-05-usb-flash-drives/2.JPG" alt="Wood #1"/>